projectzen/3axis-gui/README.md

 ## Files

-`idle.xml` - The UI shown when the machine is waiting for input (idle).
+- `idle.ui` - The UI shown when the machine is waiting for input (idle).
+- `history.ui` - The list of previous jobs run.